LedgerHQ/ragger/doc/tutorial.rst

 .. note::

-   You may have noticed that the two centered lower buttons are exactly at the same ``(x, y)`` positions, so why bother declaring them twice?
+   You may have noticed that the two centered lower buttons (the welcome page "info" button and the info page "return" button) are exactly at the same ``(x, y)`` positions, so why bother declaring them twice?

-   First of all, the buttons may be at the same place, but they don't carry the same purpose, and it may be a good idea to reflect that on the code.
+   First of all, the buttons may be at the same place, but they don't carry the same purpose, and it is a good idea to reflect that on the code.

-   Second, if in a future version the Fatstacks design changes and one of these button moves somewhere else on the screen's footer, **the layouts will be updated accordingly** in ``Ragger``, and the ``InfoFooter`` or ``ExitFooter`` will still be valid.
+   Second, if in a future version the Fatstacks design changes and one of these button moves somewhere else on the screen's footer, **the layouts will be updated accordingly** in ``Ragger``, and the ``InfoFooter`` or ``ExitFooter`` will still be valid, hence all code using this class remains valid too.

    If these arguments does not convince you, ``Ragger`` provides purely positional Layouts, and you can use ``CenteredFooter`` in replacement of both